Museum of Literature Ireland: Garden and ancillary facilities

 Ancillary public facilities are on the lower ground floor, while offices are on a closed third floor.

-The museum's Readers Garden, which is also accessible from the Iveagh Gardens public park, contains a courtyard aspect of the café, places to read, and a sculpture of a reading Jesuit.
+The museum's Readers Garden, which is also accessible from the Iveagh Gardens public park, contains a courtyard aspect of the café and places to read.
 Operation of the museum café, The Commons, on the lower ground floor, and planned to have direct access from the street and Iveagh Gardens, is contracted to Peaches and Domini Kemp.
 The museum shop is in the interior of the lower floor.

 Governance and operations

 The museum premises are owned by UCD, and it is a collaboration between the university and the National Library of Ireland.
-It is operated by a UCD company, Newman House Literary Centre, CLG, which has a board of up to 7 members, all unpaid: up to 4 delegates of UCD, 2 of the National Library, and an independent chair (appointed by UCD).
+It is operated by a UCD company, Newman House Literary Centre, CLG, which has a board of up to seven members, all unpaid: up to four delegates of UCD, two of the National Library, and an independent chair (appointed by UCD).

-The museum is headed by a director, supported by a Head of Operations, a Head of Learning and Culture, and a Digital Curator.
-Other staff include leads for visitor experience, retail, events and facilities.

 Recognition

 The design received an Honourable Mention from Creative Review magazine.
-The museum won an Industrial Designers Society of America Gold Award in the Environments category in 2020.
 It also won a MUSE Design Award for Interior Design in 2020, and a Good Design (Environments) Award from The European Centre for Architecture, Art, Design and Urban Studies.
 The adaptation work on the building was a shortlisted nominee for the Public Choice Award of the Royal Institute of the Architects of Ireland 2020.